 One of the many wonderful community events run in our local neighbourhood is the annual scarecrow parade that takes place every September.
 This year, I really wanted to get involved and so corralled some of my friends and neighbours on our street into doing our scarecrows on the same theme.

-In addition to the scarecrow and rose tree, I also whipped up some playing card bunting and a few ‘wanted’ posters for Alice (crimes of impudence and curiousity), the White Rabbit (tardiness) and the Knave of Hearts (thievery and gluttony).
+In addition to the scarecrow and rose tree, I also whipped up some Alice in Wonderland playing card bunting and a few ‘wanted’ posters for Alice (crimes of impudence and curiousity), the White Rabbit (tardiness) and the Knave of Hearts (thievery and gluttony).
 I printed some extras for the other scarecrow makers so that we could ensure a proper man/girl/rabbit hunt…

 To make the rose tree, I used an old branch from the garden for the base and ‘planted’ it in half of a broken giant teacup plant pot (dropped while lending to a friend down the street for her Mad Hatter tea party scarecrow – luckily I had several of them!).
 Note the cunning use of Amazon packing brown paper to simulate earth!

 I tweaked these methods ever so slightly and painted some of the sheets of white paper with red paint (bog-standard poster paint from the kids’ paint box) before I made them, rather than using red paper, as the red roses needed to look painted.

 Mr Three of Spade’s head was made with felt, kind of like a cushion case, but with the neck left open so I could push a long cardboard tube right up the middle to hold it in place.

 The roses around his neck were made with the offcuts from the paper used for the large white roses.
 I painted these red on both sides and then made these much smaller roses up around the bulbs on a string of red LED lights (you can’t tell in these pictures, but they look AMAZING at night).
-Very easy to do but it looks so good, I might have to make a few more!

-The bunting is oversized cards (thank you, ebay cheapness) hole punched and strung on a length of twine.
+The Alice in Wonderland bunting is oversized cards (thank you, ebay cheapness) hole punched and strung on a length of twine.
 I tied offcuts of tulle and white cotton (from the Scrap Store) in between.

 The “Painting the White Roses Red” sign is just good old poster paint on some more corrugated cardboard, and the mushroom is crepe paper, white label spots and a kitchen towel tube.
 It took a week of evenings and nap times to make all these bits.